nightroman/Invoke-Build.template/README.md

 Otherwise, the value specifies the required existing version.
 This version is hardcoded (pinned) in the generated script.
-It may be changed later manually in the script.
+It may be manually changed later.

-If this option is omitted then the generated script is invoked by the `Invoke-Build` command.
+If `bootstrap` is omitted then the generated script is supposed to be invoked by `Invoke-Build` as usual.
-This scenario requires the installed `InvokeBuild` module or `Invoke-Build.ps1` script.
+This scenario requires installed `InvokeBuild` module or `Invoke-Build.ps1` script.

 #### Option `-s|--scope CurrentUser|AllUsers`